ManifestWebDesign/angular-gridster/README.md

 ## Note
-This directive/plugin does not generate style tags, like the jQuery plugin.
-It also uses standard camelCase for variables and object properties, while the original plugin used lower\_case\_with_underscores.
+This directive/plugin does, unlike the jQuery plugin, use standard camelCase for variables and object properties, while the original plugin used lower\_case\_with_underscores.
 These options have not and may never be implemented:

 * widget_class - not necessary since directives already whatever classes and attributes you want to add
 * widget_margins - replaced by 'margins'